Jasata/pminstall/README.md

       --noddns              Do not add DDNS client into the instance.
       --ddns                Add DDNS client into the instance.

 *Note that `writesd.config` file can be modified to set the default instance mode.
+It should also be modified to include DDNS client credentials, if DDNS client is to be used.*

 ## Manual Rasbian SD Creation

+This is the *very minimal* that needs to be done.
+Further details, if interested, should be read from the `writeds.py`.

  1. Write Rasbian image into an SD. (`dd if=${rasbian_image} of=/dev/mmcblk0 bs=4M conv=fsync`)
  2. Mount `/dev/mmcblk0p1` (aka. "boot") to `/mnt` and create file `/mnt/ssh` (to enable remote SSH connections).